Back to all posts

 A common question is, “How does the therapist stay balanced?”
 The answer is the overhead bars.
 These bars are securely mounted above the massage table, and your therapist uses them for balance and support.
 This setup is key to the entire practice.
 It allows them to gracefully control their body weight and apply the perfect amount of pressure with their feet, from light, gliding strokes to deep, sustained compression.
 The bars ensure your safety and comfort, giving the therapist the leverage they need to deliver a smooth, consistent massage without ever putting their full weight on you.
 Our dedicated team is highly trained to make every movement feel intentional and secure.

-Talk to Your Therapist for the Best Results
+How to Communicate With Your Therapist for Best Results

 Like any massage, communication is essential for a great Ashiatsu session.
 Your therapist is an expert, but you are the expert on your own body.
 Before your session begins, be sure to discuss your specific pain points, any areas of sensitivity, and your pressure preferences.
 Don’t be shy about speaking up during the massage, either.
 If you’d like more or less pressure in a certain area, just let them know.
 Open and honest communication ensures your therapist can tailor the treatment to your exact needs, helping you achieve the best possible results.
 Your comfort is the top priority in all of our massage services.